 The other option is to automate the process.
 If you have a comprehensive fleet booking solution, there’s a good chance that it can prioritise certain vehicles over others.
 As an example, when Fleet Managers set up vehicles in PoolCar, they have the ability to include emissions data for each vehicle.
 As a result, the vehicles in your fleet can be ranked based upon the amount of emissions they produce.

-When this information is coupled with the automatic vehicle allocation in PoolCar, Fleet Managers can assign a vehicle based on specific criteria.
-One such option is to assign staff to the most efficient and lowest emitting vehicles first.
-As a result, staff don’t choose a vehicle; the most sustainable vehicle available at the time of booking.
+When this information is coupled with the automatic vehicle allocation in PoolCar, the most sustainable vehicle available at the time of booking is presented first.
+In this way, Fleet Managers can ensure vehicle selection is based on criteria that meets organisational goals; the most sustainable vehicle available at the time of booking.

 Another option that is gaining popularity as part of green fleet management is to replace a portion of the fleet with electric vehicles (EVs).
 EVs are gaining traction in both Australia and New Zealand; sales have risen significantly over the past few years due to an increase in available options and lower price to entry.
 While it’s worth noting that numbers are coming off a small base, it does indicate that demand for EVs are strong.
 Furthermore, New Zealand is aiming for EVs to make up 100% of all new vehicles sales by 2030.